Rohnnam/Exoplanet-models/README.md

 - `concurrent.futures`

 ***Disclaimer:***

-This project on Automated Detection and Classification of Exoplanets Using Deep Learning on Light Curve Data is a research and educational endeavor.
-The results and insights derived from this project are based on the specific dataset used, model architecture, and training process, and may not be universally applicable to all exoplanet detection scenarios.
-Users and researchers are encouraged to consider the following limitations and to validate the findings independently before applying them in critical or real-world scenarios.
+The exoplanet detection model presented in this project is intended for educational and research purposes.
+While the model demonstrates high accuracy and performance metrics, it is essential to understand that the results may not be applicable to all datasets or real-world scenarios.
+Users are encouraged to validate the model's performance on their specific datasets before deploying it for practical applications.

 ***Limitations:***